 - 1/4 teaspoon red pepper flakes

-- One small head cauliflower, cut into 1 1/2 to 2-inch florets
+- 1 small head of cauliflower, cut into 1 1/2-inch florets

-- 4 medium carrots, peeled and sliced into lengthwise 4-inch pieces
+- 4 medium carrots, peeled & sliced lengthwise into 4-inch pieces

-- 1 small red bell pepper, cored & seeded & cut into strips
+- 1 small red bell pepper, seeded and sliced into strips

 - Add the coriander, mustard and cumin seeds to a medium saucepan.
 Toast the seeds over medium heat, swirling the pan around until the seeds are fragrant and slightly browned, about 2 minutes.
 Add the vinegar, garlic, ginger, onion, sugar, salt, peppercorns, turmeric, red pepper flakes and 1 cup water to the toasted spices.
 Bring to a boil.